SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 * id - The submission ID which is also the last timestamp
 * actualPrice - The actual aggregated price on chain
 * lastRound - The latest round ID for which a submission was made
+* createdRounds - The number of created rounds by the oracle

 Use: This function is used to update metrics